algosup/2023-2024-project-5-flutter-team-8/documents/functional_specification/functional_specification.md

 This project will be developed using Flutter, a cross-platform framework, ensuring the application is available on computer, iOS, and Android.

 The implementation will focus solely on the front-end and provide interfaces for both candidates and companies.

+#### ➭ Target Audience

+**Job Seekers:** Individuals looking for employment, particularly those with limited formal qualifications and those who face various forms of discrimination that reduce their chances of getting an interview.
+These candidates are technologically savvy and comfortable using an app to find job opportunities.
+They need a platform to highlight their soft skills, maintain anonymity, and browse relevant job opportunities easily.

+**Companies:** Companies that have difficulty finding candidates using the normal hiring method.
+They need a solution to find a large number of candidates who match their values and the soft skills required for the position.
+They are ready to judge people solely on their general skills and put everything else aside.

 #### ➭ Deliverables